Grief support and bereavement services are available for family, friends and co-workers

 - School and workplace grief support and educational programs

-- Services of remembrance and Remembrance Garden
+- Service of remembrance

 Lory's Place is a safe harbor for grieving children, adults, and families